-Similar to other application scenarios, data use and sharing in the machine learning context are subject to the requirements of informed consent and data security under the relevant laws and regulations such as the PRC Cybersecurity Law and the PRC Civil Code, etc.
+Similar to other application scenarios, data use and sharing in the machine learning context are subject to the requirements of informed consent and data security under the relevant laws and regulations such as the PRC Cybersecurity Law, the PRC Civil Code and the PRC Personal Information Protection Law.

-- Informed consent the data controller would need to obtain informed consent from the data subjects for data collection, use and sharing. - Data security the data controller would need to ensure adequate security measures are designed and implemented for data use and sharing. - Engagement with data processors if the data controller engages third-party data processers to process the user data, such as data tagging, the data controller would need to ensure that the data processor would only process the data within the aligned scope and would implement adequate data security measures through due diligence, contractual agreements and/or data audits.
+- Informed consent the data processor would need to obtain informed consent from the data subjects for data collection, storage, use, processing, transmission, provision, disclosure and deletion, etc (collectively, "Processing"). - Data security the data processor would need to ensure adequate security measures are designed and implemented for data Processing. - Entrustment with third parties if the data processor entrusts third-party data processers to process the user data, such as data tagging, the data controller would need to ensure that the data processor would only process the data within the aligned scope and would implement adequate data security measures through due diligence, contractual agreements and/or data audits.

-Additionally, as a sizable amount of data from various data sources is required in the machine learning context, the aggregated data may be deemed as healthcare big data and subject to special rules of data localisation, strict electronic real-name authentication and data access control, data classification, important data backup, and data encryption, etc, under the Measures on Healthcare Big Data.
+Additionally, as a sizable amount of data from various data sources is required in the machine learning context, the aggregated data may be deemed as healthcare big data and subject to special rules of data localisation, strict electronic real-name authentication and data access control, data classification, important data backup and data encryption, etc, under the Measures on Healthcare Big Data.